abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    * In the Resource group we have one **Virtual Machine**, **Kubernetes Service**, **Storage account** and **Log Analytics workspace** deployed.

-   * **Virtual Machine**: You will be using the Virtual Machine which is already open on the left side of the page to perform all the Lab exercises.
+   * **Virtual Machine:** You will be using the Virtual Machine, which is already open on the left side of the page, to perform all the Lab exercises.

-   * **Kubernetes Services**: We have already deployed the Azure Arc Data controller onto the Kubernetes Service and in later exercises we will be deploying Azure Arc-enabled data resources onto the Kubernetes cluster using Azure Arc data services.
+   * **Kubernetes Services:** We have already deployed the Azure Arc Data controller onto the Kubernetes Service, and in later exercises, we will be deploying Azure Arc-enabled data resources onto the Kubernetes cluster using Azure Arc data services.

-   * **Storage Account**: You will use this storage account to backup and restore the database to SQL MI.
+   * **Storage Account:** You will use this storage account to backup and restore the database to SQL MI.

-   * **Log Analytics workspace**: You will be using one of the Log Analytics workspaces to upload and view the logs generated from both Postgres Hyperscale and SQL MI servers.
+   * **Log Analytics workspace:** You will be using one of the Log Analytics workspaces to upload and view the logs generated from both Postgres Hyperscale and SQL MI servers.

 1. Now, double-click on the **Hyper-V Manager** from the desktop of the provided Virtual Machine to start the Hyper-V Manager.